Oduig/how-to-choose-a-web-framework/README.md

 ## Product architecture

-Once you reach the *MVP* phase, your decisions affect the long-term value and maintainability of the software.
+Once you reach the *MVP* phase, your decisions affect the long-term value and maintainability of the product.
 This is where you start looking at the **architecture**.
-There are many ways to define a good architecture, for example:
+There are many ways to define a good architecture.
+Some related quotes:

 > A good architecture maximizes the number of decisions *not* made. - Robert "Uncle Bob" Martin